← All InsightsEnterprise AI

 When an autonomous system reasons across multiple steps, calls external APIs, makes conditional decisions, and executes actions — who approved that?
 Which step triggered a compliance obligation?
 If the agent accessed a document it wasn't supposed to see, when exactly did that violation occur?
 If you need to reconstruct what happened for a regulatory audit, what are you even looking at?

-I've watched organizations try to retrofit their existing change management and access control frameworks onto agentic deployments.
 It's like trying to apply a building permit process to a wildfire.
 The categories just don't map.

 Agentic AI needs to connect to systems, read data, write data, trigger workflows.
-When the underlying systems are tangled — undocumented APIs, inconsistent data models, overlapping permissions structures — the agent either can't function reliably or it functions in ways that are impossible to govern because nobody fully understands the substrate it's operating on.
+When the underlying systems are tangled — undocumented APIs, inconsistent data models, overlapping permissions — the agent either can't function reliably or it functions in ways that are impossible to govern because nobody fully understands the substrate it's operating on.

-The Diagnosis
+The diagnosis

 The 67% stuck in pilot aren't failing because AI doesn't work.
 They're failing because they've crossed into territory where the technology is genuinely capable but the organizational and governance infrastructure hasn't caught up.